Whale Detection Enhancement through Synthetic Satellite Images: Experiments And Results

-As depicted in Fig.~\ref{fig:comparison}, the submerged underwater portion of the whale's body would be overlooked if the network were not trained with synthetic augmented real data.
+As depicted in Fig.~\ref{fig:comparison}, the underwater submerged portion of the body of the whale would be overlooked if the network were not trained with synthetic augmented real data.
 Consequently, this situation results in numerous false negatives.
 Our synthetic data includes numerous samples where either a portion of the whale's body or the entire body is submerged in water.
 Thus, training the network using real data augmented with our synthetic data leads to a substantial reduction in false negatives.
-This improvement leads to more accurate predictions and a higher success detection rate even in challenging scenarios.
+This improvement leads to more accurate predictions and a higher success rate even in challenging scenarios.

 Augment the dataset with synthetic does not always guarantee improvement, as evidenced by the slight drop in the $DR_{60}$ result from both "\textit{FPN+SeaDroneSim}" and $DR_{50}$ result from"\textit{Unet+SeaDroneSim}" when using 50\% of the real dataset in Table.~\ref{tab:segmentation_result}.
-However, this drop could be attributed to the fact that our dataset is relatively small, leading to limited robustness in handling diverse real-world scenarios for whale detection.
+However, this drop could be attributed to the fact that our dataset is relatively small, which leads to limited robustness in handling diverse real-world scenarios for whale detection.